nfisher23/nickolasfisher.com/content/blog/An-Example-Upgrade-and-Rollback-of-a-Deployment-image-in-Kubernetes.md

 tags: [java, spring, DevOps, kubernetes, kind]
 ---

-In this article, I&#39;m going to show you how to bootstrap a local kubernetes cluster with a custom image, debug it, deploy a new image, then rollback to the old image.
+In this article, I'm going to show you how to bootstrap a local kubernetes cluster with a custom image, debug it, deploy a new image, then rollback to the old image.

-If you don&#39;t have a good way to get a local kubernetes cluster, you should check out: [how to setup and use kind locally](https://nickolasfisher.com/blog/How-to-Setup-and-Use-Kubernetes-in-Docker-kind).
+If you don't have a good way to get a local kubernetes cluster, you should check out: [how to setup and use kind locally](https://nickolasfisher.com/blog/How-to-Setup-and-Use-Kubernetes-in-Docker-kind).
 Big fan.

 ## Create Cluster, Make Base Resources